Employers love to ask interview questions about mistakes.

 Always use a real past failure example but do your best to make it benign.
 In other words, don’t give the employer a reason not to hire you with the example you choose.
 A company is not going to hire a person who might create a fiasco or present a legal problem for them down the road.

 Remember failure isn’t fatal.
 Just focus on the lesson you learned from your mistake.
+If you follow the steps and tips above, you’ll be ready to answer any interview questions about mistakes that you’re asked.

 About this guest author: